QuaSi-Software/Documentation/docs/resie_description_components.md

 ![numerical approach geothermal heat collector](fig/231016_numerical_approach_geothermal_heat_collector.svg)

 If the value of τ is chosen too large, numerical instabilities and thus completely wrong calculation results may occur.
-According to the TRNSYS Type 710 Model(Hirsch, Hüsing & Rockendorf 2017)[^Type710], the maximum internal time step size depends significantly on the physical properties of the soil and the minimum location step size and can be determined as follows.
+According to the TRNSYS Type 710 Model (Hirsch, Hüsing & Rockendorf 2017)[^Type710], the maximum internal time step size depends significantly on the physical properties of the soil and the minimum location step size and can be determined as follows.
 [^Type710]: H. Hirsch, F. Hüsing, and G. Rockendorf, “Modellierung oberflächennaher Erdwärmeübertrager für Systemsimulationen in TRNSYS,” BauSIM, Dresden, 2016.
 $$\tau_{\text{max}} = \frac{\rho_{soil} \cdot c_{p,soil} \cdot \min(\Delta x_{\text{min}}, \Delta y_{\text{min}})}{4 \cdot \lambda_{soil}}$$

-By changing the equation for energy balancing, a new value for the temperature of the control volume can be calculated for the current time step as follows.
+By rearranging the equation of the energy calance from above, the new value for the temperature of each control volume can be calculated for the current time step as
 $$ T_{n,i,j} = T_{n-1,i,j} + \frac{Q_{\text{in,out},i,j}}{V_{i,j} \cdot c_{p,soil} \cdot \rho_{soil}} $$